Computer and Technology Help

 Tech Appointments @ the Library

-Keeping up with technology can be challenging.
-The West Custer County Library staff can help anyone: set up a new phone or tablet, assist with online shopping, get oriented on a Mac, and organize files in Windows.
+West Custer County Library staff can help anyone set up a new phone or tablet, assist with online shopping, get oriented on a Mac, and organize files in Windows.
 Appointments are also available for anyone interested in learning how to scan, copy, or fax.
 Please contact the library at 719-783-9138, or email info@westcusterlibrary.org to schedule a one-on-one 30 minute appointment.
 Please bring the device or laptop, passwords, and user names to the appointment.

 Link to Technology Resources for Adults 60+ at Senior Planet.
 Tech hotline 720-776-0233 and Seniorplanet.org/videos.